awslabs/aws-sdk-swift/reference/0.x/AWSIoT/IotClient.md

 ### `registerCertificate(input:completion:)`

 Registers a device certificate with IoT.
 If you have more than one CA certificate that has the same subject field, you must specify the CA certificate that was used to sign the device certificate being registered.
-Requires permission to access the <a href="https:​//docs.aws.amazon.com/service-authorization/latest/reference/list_awsiot.html#awsiot-actions-as-permissions">RegisterCertificate action.
+Requires permission to access the [RegisterCertificate](https://docs.aws.amazon.com/service-authorization/latest/reference/list_awsiot.html#awsiot-actions-as-permissions) action.

 ``` swift
 public func registerCertificate(input: RegisterCertificateInput, completion: @escaping (ClientRuntime.SdkResult<RegisterCertificateOutputResponse, RegisterCertificateOutputError>) -> Void)